 6: no fires

 I never light open fires.
-I even stand my stove on an alloy base and keep it away from anything that may catch fire.
+I stand my stove on an alloy base and keep it well away from anything that may catch fire.
 This also prevents scorching the ground, which would leave a trace that I had been there (breaking rule 5…)

 7: go green